recode-sh/base-dev-env/README.md

 # Run the CMD passed as command-line arguments
 exec "$@"
 ```
-As you can see, nothing fancy here.
 The user's GitHub `GPG` keys are imported in the agent to be used with `GIT`.
 The passed `CMD` (`sleep infinity`) is then executed.

-The `ENTRYPOINT` and `CMD` commands present in the Dockerfile will be overwritten by the [Recode agent](https://github.com/recode-sh/agent) when running the container in order to prevent users from modifiying it in their `dev_env.Dockerfile` files.
+The `ENTRYPOINT` and `CMD` commands present in the Dockerfile will be overwritten by the [Recode agent](https://github.com/recode-sh/agent) at runtime to prevent users from modifiying it in their `dev_env.Dockerfile` files.

 ## The future